apertif/commissioning/README.md

 --->testing: notebooks run on datasets to complete the commissioning tasks

 ## Notes on cross-calibration commissioning task
 19 February 2019: Starting a massive update to rework code to rely on atdbquery and use observations in ATDB for undertaking the task.
-Tag the existing version as preatdb.
+Tag the existing version as v1.0.